iwtbook/Examples/web-components/custom-element-manifest/learn.md

 ## The Basics

 Out of the box the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/analyzer/getting-started/) can recognize all of the properties, methods, observed attributes, events being fired, along with a few other details - but all it can do is name them and determine whether they are public or private.
-It cannot describe what they do or their purpose without comments.
-Adding those comments though is pretty straightforward, as you can see in the `demo-component.js` tab on the right.
+You will see this with the `demo-component-1.js` class and its resulting `custom-elements-1.json` manifest on the right.
+Do note though that the lifecycle methods of the Custom Element are not listed.

-The resulting `custom-elements.json` manifest that is generated for `demo-component.js` is also in a tab on the right.
-Note that none of the lifecycle methods of the Custom Element are listed.
+Comments are needed to describe what they do or their purpose without comments.
+Adding those comments is pretty straightforward as you can see in the `demo-component-2.js` tab.
+The resulting `custom-elements-2.json` manifest is also in a tab on the right.

 ## All of the Supported JSDoc